KenPonta/CheatSheet/TASK_22_IMPLEMENTATION_SUMMARY.md

 - Minimal memory footprint with streaming-friendly design
 - Optimized for real-time user interaction

-This implementation provides a robust, intelligent content utilization system that significantly enhances the cheat sheet generation process by ensuring optimal space usage while maintaining content quality and user priorities.
+This implementation provides a robust, intelligent content utilization system that significantly enhances the study material generation process by ensuring optimal space usage while maintaining content quality and user priorities.